oathaha/data-science-portfolio/Credit-Risk-Analysis/readme.md

 This directory contains script to run experiment for predicting status/review priority of loan application.
 * For the status of loan application, I built machine learning models to predict whether a loan application should be accepted or refused.
-* For the review priority of loan application I built machine learning models to predict whether a loan application has high priority or low priority.
+* For the review priority of loan application, I built machine learning models to predict whether a loan application has high priority or low priority.

 More details can be found in this [link](www.tmp.com).